galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-online.md

 title: "Installing the Galasa plug-in"
 ---

 If you are installing Galasa by using Eclipse, begin with the Eclipse IDE (you can download it from <a href="https://www.eclipse.org/downloads/packages/installer" target="_blank">the Eclipse website</a>) and the download and integration of the Galasa plug-in.
-Check the current compatibility between Eclipse and Galasa versions in the table provided in the [Prerequisites](prerequisites) documentation.
+Check the current compatibility between Eclipse and Galasa versions in the table provided in the [Getting started using Eclipse](/docs/getting-started) documentation.

 The Galasa plug-in is accompanied by Galasa SimBank - a demonstration application - which sits on top of a very small middleware layer called SimPlatform (you may see its name in some console messages, but you will otherwise not need to interact with SimPlatform).